POSS-UniMe/simple-physics-with-Python/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/POSS-UniMe/simple-physics-with-Python/HEAD)

-We also suggest you to install the Anaconda package (Individual Edition), dowload a clone of the repository, and run the notebooks on your machine.
+We also suggest you to install the Anaconda package (Individual Edition), download a clone of the repository, and run the notebooks on your machine.

 > ###      Enjoy!